-To learn more about Sigma Chi, we invite you register your interest by filling out and submitting our Recruitment Interest Form.
+To learn more about Sigma Chi, we invite you register your interest by filling out and submitting our Recruitment Interest Form below.
 Our Recruitment Chairman will reach out to you and provide you more information.

 What is the time commitment involved with being part of Sigma Chi?

-We understand that our members must maintain their academic responsibilities above others.
-Time commitments are usually limited to four hours per week, but may vary throughout the semester or due to leadership role in the chapter.
+We understand that our members must fulfill their academic responsibilities above others.
+Time commitments are usually limited to four hours per week, but will vary throughout the semester or due to leadership role in the chapter.